CBonnell/chameleon-certs/draft-bonnell-lamps-chameleon-certs.md

 does not violate the constraints of serial number uniqueness for certificates issued by a single certification authority.

+This mechanism is particularly relevant for the migration to quantum-resistant algorithms.
+Similar migration mechanisms have been proposed in the literature, such as the mechanism proposed in [TRANSQRPKI], where encoding the entire paired certificate in a non-critical extension is proposed.
+This specification builds on this idea by specifying a mechanism that requires only the differences between two paired certificates to be encoded, thus realizing a space savings.

 In addition to the certificate extension, this document specifies two PKCS #10 Certificate Signing Request attributes that can